ONSdigital/statistical-methods-library/tests/README.md

 ## Testing

-Unit tests are run when a pull request is open.
+Unit tests run when a pull request is open.

 Prerequisites: Java needs to be installed.